SPONSORSPARTNERS

 23. SPONSORSHIP CONTINUITY

-This category is open to sponsorship campaigns which have been in place for a minimum of four years.
+This category is open to sponsorship campaigns which have been in place for a minimum of four years and have been renewed at least once.
 Entries are judged on the success of the campaign and how it has been developed year by year.
 Evidence of how insights have been developed and applied during the course of the relationship is a key consideration.
 There's no penalty for saying, "X didn't work in year 1, so we did Y in year 2 and boosted sales".

-25. BEST USE OF RESEARCH, MEASUREMENT AND EVALUATION - sponsored by YouGov Sport
+25. BEST USE OF RESEARCH, MEASUREMENT & EVALUATION - sponsored by GSIQ

 Entries should include details regarding : Objectives of research programme; budget level; methods and implementation; quality procedures; integration within sponsorship programme; how research was used to measure success, add value to project, attract new sponsors, etc. Emphasis should be placed on how the research was used to create, develop, edit and revamp the sponsorship.